-Graduate students with a TA teach one math or stat class per semester under the supervision of a faculty member or assist professors by leading 3 recitation sections of large lecture classes.
-Graduate TAs earn a part time salary (equivalent to $21/hour for incoming Masters students and $26/hour for incoming PhD students) twenty hours a week.
-This amounts to $15,000 for Masters students and $19,000 for incoming PhD students for nine months, which comfortably covers living costs, tuition and fees at Utah State University (+ Tuition Waivers!).
-Most qualified M.S. and Ph.D. students receive assistantships.
-Students in professional degree programs (M.Data and M.Math) are not eligible for teaching assistantships but may be considered for adjunct teaching opportunities.
+Graduate students with a teaching assistantship (TA) teach one math or stat class per semester under the supervision of a faculty member, or assist professors by leading 3 recitation sections of large lecture classes.
+Graduate TAs earn an academic year (9-month) stipend of $16,500 (about $27/hour) for incoming MS students and $20,900 (about $35/hour) for incoming PhD students.
+These are part-time positions, generally 15-20 hours per week, and teaching assistantships also include full tuition waivers plus subsidized health insurance.
+Most qualified MS and PhD students receive assistantships.
+Students in professional degree programs (MData and MMath) are not eligible for teaching assistantships but may be considered for adjunct teaching opportunities.

 Several faculty receive funding from the National Institutes of Health, National Science Foundation, US Department of Agriculture, the USGS Bioresources Division and other state and federal agencies to conduct research programs.
 Their grants often support graduate researchers (RAs) who assist on a project while completing their own thesis research.
 RAs are available for summer and all or part of the academic year, depending on the source of funding and supervisor.
 The department may round out part-time RA support with teaching assistantships to give a year-round financial package.

 Adjunct Teaching Opportunities